 Let me quickly re-establish what we know about sleep paralysis visions.
 These uncanny experiences occur at the threshold of sleep, when waking up or going to bed.
 The latest dominant theory, based on clinical EEG tests, suggests that sleep paralysis visions occur in Stage N-1 sleep, and may involve REM intrusion as well.

 The REM theory has a certain appeal to it, as sleep paralysis visions have many of the hallmarks of REM dreaming cognition, such as vivid multi-modal imagery (all senses represented), high levels of negative emotion, especially fear, and high levels of sexual energy.
 Experiencers also report a quick and discerning level of self-awareness, resembling the upper potentials of lucid dreaming.
 Finally, the fact that you feel frozen, held down, or paralyzed appears to be an artifact of muscle atonia, a normal effect that happens to all of us when we are in REM sleep.

-[pullquote]None of this established scientific information is worth a damn when you are face to face with a toothy entity sitting on your chest.[/pullquote] Other neurobiological considerations include a highly active amygdala, adding to the likelihood of fight/flight responses, and an out-of-whack vestibular system, giving way to sensations of floating, sinking, dissolving, as well as weird bodily distortions and transformations.
+Other neurobiological considerations include a highly active amygdala, adding to the likelihood of fight/flight responses, and an out-of-whack vestibular system, giving way to sensations of floating, sinking, dissolving, as well as weird bodily distortions and transformations.

 In sum, sleep paralysis sensations are completely natural, and not harmful from a biological perspective.
 Sleep paralysis can be considered being “stuck in the threshold” between wakefulness and dreaming.
 Mind awake, body asleep.